 Common Causes Of Infectious Abortions In Goats And What To Do When It Occurs

-Goat herds generally have a 2 to 5 percent abortion rate.
+Abortions In Goats: Goat herds generally have a 2 to 5 percent abortion rate.
 Any percentage above this is a serious problem because abortions can lead to economic losses.
-Indeed, infectious abortion in a doe herd can be a public health concern because infectious agents that cause abortions in goats can also infect and cause diseases in humans.
-Infectious abortions should be taken seriously by the producer and herd manager.
+Indeed, infectious Abortions In Goats herd can be a public health concern because infectious agents that cause abortions in goats can also infect and cause diseases in humans.
+Infectious abortions in goats should be taken seriously by the producer and herd manager.
+Goat Farming in Kenya

 This unpleasant infection is orally transmitted via infected faeces and is highly contagious to both goats and humans.
 The doe will generally miscarry in the last 6 weeks to a month before her due date and the kid will more than likely be stillborn or very, very weak.
 Once ingested the organism will work its way along the intestinal tract towards the uterus and, subsequently, the foetus.
 It will, in turn, cause the foetus’s body cavities to fill with fluid and eventually cause the foetus to abort.
 Mum will also be severely affected by diarrhoea, a vaginal discharge, possible depression, a uterine infection and a retained placenta.